About

 - VAT de-registration and VAT clearance letter from FTA

-The liquidation process can be lengthy and costly because companies must liaise with a number of external parties/authorities to arrange everything in a timely manner.
-Missing out any step or document will cause unnecessary delay and complication.
-Sovereign offers liquidation services for all UAE entities – LLCs, free zone companies and offshore companies – from a complete liquidation to assisting with a part or parts of the process, as required by the client.
+Sovereign offers company liquidation services for all UAE entities – LLCs, free zone companies and offshore companies – from a complete liquidation to assisting with a part or parts of the process, as required by the client.
+Please contact Sovereign Dubai for further information about our liquidation services.

 Explore Corporate Services in Dubai